aio-libs/aiojobs/docs/api.rst

 .. function:: get_scheduler(request)

-   Return a scheduler from request, raise :exc:`RuntimeError` if scheduler was not registered on aplication startup phase (see :func:`setup`).
+   Return a scheduler from request, raise :exc:`RuntimeError` if scheduler was not registered on application startup phase (see :func:`setup`).

 .. function:: get_scheduler_from_app(app)

-   Return a scheduler from aiohttp application or ``None`` if scheduler was not registered on aplication startup phase (see :func:`setup`).
+   Return a scheduler from aiohttp application or ``None`` if scheduler was not registered on application startup phase (see :func:`setup`).